IBM/aspera-cli/docs/README.md

 A special value `product:<PRODUCT_NAME>` can be used for option `sdk_folder`.
 It specifies to use `ascp` from the given product name.
 A special value for product name is `FIRST`, which means: use the first product found in the internal list.
+In that case, other files (SSH keys, `aspera.conf`, `transferd`) are still taken from the default SDK folder.

 Locally installed Aspera products can be listed with: